That Bitter Pill

 Option 2 is viable, and is what I would do if I truly wanted an iPad mini, but I’m not compelled to do it.
 Just earlier this year I invested several hundred dollars in my 32 GB iPad 3 with LTE and I’m still happily enjoying it.

 For long-form reading of books, I have a Kindle Paperwhite which I love, and this is a combo that I’m quite content with.
 I’ll stay with option 3.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.